Fiat Chrysler bets on Jeep, Alfa revamp to go global

 At stake are thousands of jobs, particularly in Italy where Fiat Chrysler plans to make many of the new Alfa Romeo models.

-The core Fiat marque's future growth prospects now lie elsewhere, brand chief Olivier Francois said, pledging model updates tailored to Latin America and Asia, especially China, including a long overdue Punto revamp.
+The core Fiat marquee's future growth prospects now lie elsewhere, brand chief Olivier Francois said, pledging model updates tailored to Latin America and Asia, including a long overdue Punto revamp.

 "There is no easy fix," Francois said.
 "We are all realizing that notwithstanding Fiat's great European history, things have changed."